 sudo journalctl -u ssh

-- Review firewall logs:
+# Review firewall status

 sudo ufw status verbose

-- Check for failed login attempts:
+# Check for failed login attempts

 sudo grep "Failed password" /var/log/auth.log